hantuzun/twitpic/README.md

 # TwitPic
 TwitPic lets you tweet longer texts in an embedded image.

-This app has got the third place in Hackingfest Ankara Hackathon, 2015.
+We've got the third place with this app at [Hackingfest Ankara](http://hackingfest.com/sehirler/ankara.html).

 ## Example Tweets